The Issues

 Diagnose

-Timely and accurate diagnostic tests for pneumonia are an urgent priority.
-Digital tools like pulse oximetry offer a lifeline to those who urgently need oxygen therapy to breathe.
+Better diagnostic tests for pneumonia are an urgent priority, while existing tools like pulse oximetry offer a lifeline to those who need oxygen.
+Without them, the high rates of missed and misdiagnosis will continue.

 Read More